jgan010/Google-Data-Analytics-Capstone-Cyclistic/README.md

 Cyclistic, a bike share company in Chicago wants to understand how casual riders and annual members use Cyclistic bikes differently.
 These insights will be used to design a new marketing strategy to convert casual riders into annual member as the company believes that the company’s future success depends on maximizing the number of annual memberships

 ## Brief background of case study company
 A bike-share program that features more than 5,824 bicycles and 692 docking stations.
 Cyclistic sets itself apart by also offering reclining bikes, hand tricycles, and cargo bikes, making bike-share more inclusive to people with disabilities and riders who can’t use a standard two-wheeled bike.
 The majority of riders opt for traditional bikes; about 8% of riders use the assistive options.
 Cyclistic users are more likely to ride for leisure, but about 30% use them to commute to work each day.

+The director of marketing, Lily Moreno, believes that maximizing the number of annual members will be key to future growth.
+Rather than creating a marketing campaign that targets all-new customers, Moreno believes there is a very good chance to convert casual riders into members.

 ## Limitation/Assumptions made of data available
 - No information on where casual riders lives in the Cyclistic service area due to data-privacy issues prohibit the use of riders’ personally identifiable information.
 - Analysis and insights will be limited on the casual rider’s behaviour as there are no data on types of purchase (single pass or full-day pass) and if there are multiple purchases from the same casual rider.

-## Data sources
+## Data Sources
 Historical bike trip data provided by Motivate International Inc. under licence from [Divvy Bikes](https://ride.divvybikes.com/data-license-agreement).
 (The datasets have a different name because Cyclistic is a fictional company for the purpose of the Google Data Analytic Capstone project).
 Personal identifiable information are not available due to data-privacy.

 Dataset was downloaded from https://divvy-tripdata.s3.amazonaws.com/index.html.